 To make this simple egg recipe, you will need the following ingredients.
 This list has been provided for a quick shopping guide.
 Go to the recipe below to print or screenshot the exact amounts.

 - Ground sausage: The ground sausage can be substituted with bacon to keep with the breakfast theme.
-Or you can try adding ground turkey sausage, chicken, ground beef, or even tofu.
+Or you can try adding ground turkey sausage, chicken, ground beef, or even tofu (just make sure you press it before cooking).

 - Red bell pepper: Any bell pepper will work, but I love seeing the pop of red in these muffins.